bjucps/cps110-thinkcspy/_sources/SortSearch/TheInsertionSort.rst

       :answer_c: [4, 5, 15, 18, 12, 19, 14, 10, 8, 20]
       :answer_d: [15, 5, 4, 18, 12, 19, 14, 8, 10, 20]
       :feedback_a: This is a bubble sort.
       :feedback_b: This is the result of selection sort.
       :feedback_c: Insertion sort works at the start of the list.
 Each pass produces a longer sorted list.
-      :feedback_d: Insertion sort works on the front of the list not the end.
+      :feedback_d: Insertion sort works on the front of the list, not the end.

-       Suppose you have the following list of numbers to sort: <br>
-       [15, 5, 4, 18, 12, 19, 14, 10, 8, 20] which list represents the partially sorted list after three complete passes of insertion sort?
+       Suppose you have the following list of numbers to sort: [15, 5, 4, 18, 12, 19, 14, 10, 8, 20].
+Which list represents the partially sorted list after three complete passes of insertion sort?